JackWorld99/Laravel-CRUD-Role-Permission/README.md

 ## Laravel Jetstream: CRUD with Role

-_Laravel Jetstream is a starter kit that can use not only Auth scaffolding, but additional features like Teams or two-factor authentication.
-This is a task management appliacation with role and CRUD functionality._
+_Laravel Jetstream is a starter kit that can use not only Auth scaffolding but additional features like Teams or two-factor authentication.
+This is a task management application with role and CRUD functionality._

 ### 💼 Role